loicknuchel/loicknuchel.github.io/_posts/2017-06-25-why-functional-programming.md

 categories:  [coding]
 tags:        [functional programming, software craft]
 related:
-    - {url: "/coding/2017/06/01/imperatif-vs-fonctionnel-fight.html", title: "Impératif vs Fonctionnel : Fight !", excerpt: "Salut !
-Ca fait un moment que je n'ai plus écrit d'articles ici mais je compte bien m'y remettre avec pas mal de choses sur la programmation fonctionnelle et Scala 😉"}
+    - {id: "/coding/2017/06/01/imperatif-vs-fonctionnel-fight", title: "Impératif vs Fonctionnel : Fight !", excerpt: "Salut !
+Ca fait un moment que je n'ai plus écrit d'articles ici mais je compte bien m'y remettre avec pas mal de choses sur la programmation fonctionnelle et Scala"}
-    - {url: "/coding/2015/09/01/eviter-toujours-plus-de-bugs-grace-au-typage.html", title: "Éviter toujours plus de bugs grâce au typage", excerpt: "Ceux qui me connaissent savent que je suis un grand fan des langages typés, de programmation fonctionnelle et de Scala.
+    - {id: "/coding/2015/09/01/eviter-toujours-plus-de-bugs-grace-au-typage", title: "Éviter toujours plus de bugs grâce au typage", excerpt: "Ceux qui me connaissent savent que je suis un grand fan des langages typés, de programmation fonctionnelle et de Scala.
 Pourquoi ?"}
 ---

 Lately I discussed a lot about software engineering and advocated (as usual) for typed functional programming among other things.
 I noticed that I talked a lot about what and how but not so much about why, especially from a high level view.
-So this article is here to step back from our daily coding tasks and draw the big picture of software engineering as I see it; and for once, in english 😉
+So this article is here to step back from our daily coding tasks and draw the big picture of software engineering as I see it; and for once, in english <i class="emoji winking-face"></i>

 As a starting point, I would say that our industry is still pretty young and it evolved a lot over the years.
 From a very experimental field to a dominant one (which impacts everybody daily life and has created world biggest companies).